TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 ## Getting started with animations

-CSS animations have two main parts:
+The two first following concepts are essential to animate with CSS.

 1. Referencing the animation to an HTML or SVG element(s)
-2. Defining at what moment in time what action should be performed
+2. Defining at what moment each action should be performed

 ### 1. Referencing